Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 “All accounted-for,” Kovač reported.
 “Everyone who made it off *Caledonia* and checked in is here.”

 There weren’t a lot of them.
 In fact, the survivors numbered only a few dozen people, out of a crew of probably a couple hundred people.
 That was a lot of experienced ship crew the Brits had lost to this fight, and Michael knew they were gonna feel it.
-One of the sailors---an east indian chick---looked like she was choking back tears.
+One of the sailors - an east indian chick - looked like she was choking back tears.

 He couldn’t blame her.
 If his battalion had lost that many people, they’d be hurtin’ *bad.*